 Newborn Lifestyle Sessions are designed to depict a day in your life doing what you enjoy with the ones you love in the company of your new little addition.
 Whether you’re doing this for the first time in the calmness of your first little bub or this is not your first rodeo and you have more than one set of little feet already pitter pattering around your crazy home, a photography session like this is sure to be full of emotion and fun.
 The greatest part about these sessions is that they are unique to you.
 The key to planning your session is to incorporate activities.

 If there is something you do with your newborn that you would love documented, then absolutely include it.
-That could be bath time, walks or breastfeeding for example and if you have older kids, the best way to keep them engaged and have your session look as natural as possible, is to plan to do something with them that they enjoy.
+That could be bath time, guitar or piano lullabies or breastfeeding for example and if you have older kids, the best way to keep them engaged and have your session look as natural as possible, is to plan to do something with them that they enjoy.
 So make an extra fun breakfast with them, bake with them (nothing fancy needed... keep it simple like box cupcakes or cookies), play trains with them, have a tea party... just give them something to do where their focus isn't on sitting still and this new person in their house.

 Typically, I tend to work in the master bedroom, nursery and main living area.
 Usually any spaces that are filled with light.